fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 Node operators stake FLK tokens to perform work on the network.
 In contrast, developers and clients use stablecoins in a fair exchange for the commodities and resources consumed on the network.

 A Node is a process that runs on a machine that provides resources to the Network.
-The resources are packaged as commodities, for instance, availability, bandwidth, and CPU.
+The resources are packaged as commodities, for instance:
+- Availability
+- Bandwidth
+- CPU

 These commodities are exchanged fairly and pricing is decided by the ecosystem and network governance in USD.

 This is achieved by a combination of SNARKs (Succinct Non-interactive Argument of Knowledge), Narwhal and Bullshark consensus, including other cryptographic and economic guarantees to achieve a trustless, decentralized, and long-term sustainable environment.